lwasser/lwasser.github.io/_posts/2022-12-15-path-to-open-education.md

 3. Build community around the lessons so others could contribute resources as they developed them

 ### We were successful in 2/3 items above
 We were successful at doing 2/3 goals stated above.
-THe lessons grew in populating over time reaching over 4000 unique global users a week after a year or so.
-We held workshops and got positive evaluation feedback from students that they were learning.
+The NEON data skills site became more popular over time.
+The website reach in just the first year was close to 16,000 unique global users a month.
+We held workshops and got positive evaluation feedback from students both from the online lessons and the in person learning experience.

+Scientists were learning!

 yay!

 ### We didn't quite hit the community mark that I wanted to hit

-In my opinion, we failed at the community piece.
+In my opinion, we failed in building real community around NEON data skills.

 The lessons were published on a GitHub pages site at https://www.neondataskills.org The idea was that anyone could then add a lesson to the site or edit / provide feedback on existing lessons.

 This didn't quite happen because we didn't support the community piece of the program.

+* We weren't able to keep up with questions and comments at the bottom of the lessons
+* We didn't get ideas for new lessons as there wasn't a community yet.

-And this likely was because our staff was soo small (it was only me early on).
+This lack of community was likely due to a small team (it was only me early on) and lack of focus on the community develop structures.

-After I left, the neondataskills.org url was merged into NEONscience.org which is now branded by the management - Batelle.
-This means that it's even more closed then it was before.
+After I left, the neondataskills.org url was merged into NEONscience.org which is now branded by their management company - Batelle.

+Unfortunately, this means that the lessons and site are now owned by NEON and Batelle, rather than the community.

+> Community ownership of the content will never grow that way

+### You win some and you lose some :)

 All in all the program was a success.
 However, even to this day I think about what could have evolved had the program been kept in an online space that the community